Algebraic-Programming/ALP/docs/Development.md

 - only write `<<` or `>>` when doing bit shifts, never for nested templates;

-- the following is correct, not a single line, nor without curly brackets;
+- the following is correct.
+It would *not* be correct to put the whole block on a single line, nor would it be correct to write it without any curly brackets;

 ```
 if( ... ) {